SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 Server-side contextual logging enhances the debugging experience by letting you see the source of your log messages, as well as the context in the printed output.
 Furthermore, the content is formatted so that logs are easier to read, and easier to parse for monitoring tools.
 Server-side contextual logging also provides tools that allow you to customize the logging experience.

+To benefit from all aspects of server-side contextual logging, you must do the following:

+- Set `logger: true` in the `SsrOptimizationOptions` of your `server.ts` file.
+For more information, see [Enabling SSR Contextual Logging](#enabling-ssr-contextual-logging).
+- Import `ErrorHandlingModule.forRoot()` in your storefront app, in the `spartacus.module.ts` file, for example.
+For more information, see [Enabling Contextual Logs In Error Handling](#enabling-contextual-logs-in-error-handling).
+- Use the `LoggerService` instead of the native `console` object in your custom code.
+For more information, see [Using the LoggerService](#using-the-loggerservice).
+- Ensure that any third-party libraries you are using can be configured to use the Spartacus `LoggerService`.
+For more information, see [LoggerService and Third-party Party Libraries](#loggerservice-and-third-party-party-libraries).

 Without contextual logging, the following issues arise:

 - Log messages are simply strings with little context about the rendered URL, making it difficult to connect the log message with the source of the log.